When are shows?

 If the cost of admission would prevent you from attending, ask about our volunteer and storytelling scholarship opportunities.

 What can I expect?

-Doors open at 6:00pm, an hour before stories begin so folks can enjoy drinks (Metro has a full bar) and fine company before stories.
-And we do encourage folks to arrive before showtime to get a settled so we can begin promptly all together!
+Doors open at 6:00pm, an hour before stories begin so folks can enjoy dinner and drinks and fine company before stories.
+Metro has a full bar and food is available for purchase before stories and during intermission.
+And we do encourage folks to arrive before showtime to get settled so we can begin promptly all together at 7:00pm!

 What is the etiquette?

-We ask that audience members be fully present to really listen to storytellers, that means silencing cellphones and refraining from conversing during stories.
+We ask that audience members to arrive in time to get settled before showtime and be fully present to listen attentively to storytellers, that means silencing cellphones and refraining from conversing during stories.
 There’s plenty of time for banter before and after stories and during intermission.

 We do not permit unauthorized recordings of our shows.
 This is to protect the privacy of those who wish to share their stories only with the ears in the room.